rhagarty/jitserver-intro/README.md

 Using a JITServer in a container environment provides multiple benefits:

-* JIT compilation resources can be scaled independently.
+* JIT compilation resources can be scaled independently from the Java aplication resources.
 * Application containers can use smaller memory limits to minimize costs.
-* Overall cluster memory savings (JITServer included) because memory consumption peaks from different applications don’t align. ???
+* Overall cluster memory utilization (JITServer included) is reduced, because memory consumption peaks from different applications don’t align.
 * Provisioning is simpler - user only needs to care about application requirements.
-* Ramp-up is faster especially in constrained environments.
+* Ramp-up is faster, especially in constrained environments.
 * Performance of short-lived applications is better.
-(WHY)
-* Performance is more predictable - less memory spikes in the JVM.
+* Performance is more predictable because CPU spikes caused by JIT compilation are eliminated.
-* Autoscaling behavior is better.
-(NEED MORE)
+* Autoscaling behavior is better (a direct consequence of faster ramp-up).
-* Better cluster CPU utilization (including JITServer) when AOT server side caching is used. ???
+* Better cluster CPU utilization (including JITServer) when server side caching is used.
-* JITServer ramp-up advantage increases in CPU constrained environments.

 ### Where does AOT fit in?

 You may be wondering if the JITServer is compatible with another OpenJ9 feature - the Ahead-Of-Time (AOT) compiler.

-The theory behind AOT is that during first-time execution, all the methods are compiled and stored in the AOT shared class cache.
+The theory behind AOT is that during first-time execution, many Java methods are compiled and stored in the AOT shared class cache.
 Any additional JVMs that connect to the same shared class cache can take advantage of this AOT code.

 With containers, AOT is not as useful.
 The shared class cache is embedded in the container, so when containers are destroyed, so is the shared class cache.
 Because of its potential short life-cycle, AOT is not a big advantage in a container environment.
 Conversely, the JITServer has a long life-cycle and can continue to provide benefits.